FernandoB5757/support-iq/README.md

 CI/CD: Add GitHub Actions for automated linting, testing, and build steps.

 Monitoring: Add observability (logs, metrics, error tracking) for production readiness.

+Testing: Implement tests in parallel with feature development.
+Expand unit and feature coverage to include edge cases for classification, rate-limiting, and bulk jobs.

+#### 📬 Postman Collection

+A Postman collection is included in this repository to simplify API testing and exploration.
+**File**: Support QA.postman_collection.json
+**Location**: Root of this repository
+**Contents**:
+    - Full API documentation
+    - Ready-to-use request examples for each endpoint You can import this file directly into Postman to start sending requests and reviewing responses.